 Assumptions, Risks and Uncertainties

+Assumptions

 Use of the AR-based AAC application (Speakprose AR) is entirely out of scope for the initial phase of the project.

-What is the minimum acceptable accuracy?
-(50% initially/80% eventually)

 The patient is assumed to be in a reclining or semi-reclined position

 The caregiver is assumed to have access to the computer keyboard without disturbing the position of the headset – in other words, it is expected that there is a keyboard and monitor that is accessible to the caregiver with the user’s interface mirrored to an external screen.

-What frequencies are best?
-Should this be adjustable

 Assume no photo-sensitive epilepsy

 Assume caregiver has sufficient knowledge to follow instructions given documentation.

-Risk: video calls are off limits, audio calls are allowed.

-Is screen sharing available?

-What is the minimum acceptable accuracy?
-(50% initially/80% eventually)

-What frequencies are best?
-Should this be adjustable

-Risk: video calls are off limits, audio calls are allowed.

-Is screen sharing available?
+The device is assumed to be stored appropriately when not in use – i.e stored in its case out of direct sunlight

+The device is assumed to be properly cleaned at regular intervals

+It is assumed that only the patient will be wearing the device

+Equipment remains the property of Cognixion and is returned when the engagement is over.

+The equipment is assumed to be set up so that the caregiver is able to see both screens at the same time (see below for description).

+The caregiver is able to consistently don the headset on the client such that the electrode locations follow their corresponding locations (PO3, POz, PO4, O2, Oz, O1) on the 10-20 international standard.

+The caregiver carefully inspects electrodes for wear and tear prior to each collection session.

+The patient is assumed to have sufficient stable ocular control to be able to attend to at least 2 SSVEP stimuli.

+The family is assumed to have a suitable stand available for the display that will face the patient.

+Risks and Uncertainties

+Section broken into its own document at [risks]

 Approach

-No iPhone or MIRA visor will be provided.
+No mini-tablet or visor will be provided.

-The CXN ONE headset will be used to gather EEG signals only, with onboard processing limited to notch filtering.
+The CXN ONE headset will be used to gather EEG signals only, with onboard processing limited to notch filtering and/or bandpass.

-All further signal processing and audio output will be done in a python-based application (“BCI application”) running on a Macbook Pro.
+All further signal processing and audio output will be done in a python-based application (“BCI application”) running on an Intel-based MacBook Pro supplied and configured by Cognixion.
 The BCI application will be developed based on the existing Python code used to implement an internal Jupyter notebook suite (“Jupyter apps”).
 The Jupyter apps already demonstrate the required primary functionality:

 Impedance testing